COMBINE-SKKU/adv_net_neurosci/README.md

 This course is built around three goals.

-**First**, to read and discuss key papers in brain neural network science in depth, together with a small group of students.
+**First**, to read and discuss key papers in network neuroscience in depth, together with a small group of students.

 **Second**, I believe that graduate students spending excessive time on coursework at the expense of their own research is the most unwise outcome.
 Therefore, my intention is to take as little of your time outside of class as possible.
-(Whether this intention fully materializes remains to be seen, but I will do my best.)

 **Third**, the core of this course is training you to read **high-quality papers aligned with your own research**, systematically dissect them, and identify key takeaways — with a particular emphasis on **deep-diving into the computational modeling components**.